omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/run-watcher-vps.md

 ### 9. Test Your Watcher

-TThere are two ways to test that your Watcher is working properly:
+There are two ways to test that your Watcher is working properly:
 1. Use `http://$REMOTE_SERVER:7534` as a `WATCHER_URL` value in your configs to make a transfer in your own or one of the OMG Network projects, such as [OMG Samples](https://github.com/omgnetwork/omg-samples).
 2. Make a transaction or another operation using [Watcher Info API](https://docs.omg.network/elixir-omg/docs-ui/?url=master%2Foperator_api_specs.yaml&urls.primaryName=master%2Finfo_api_specs).

-> - `$REMOTE_SERVER` - an ip address of your remote server.
+> - `$REMOTE_SERVER` - an IP address of your remote server.